The facilitators behind Remedy Alliance/For The People

 Co-founder and Board Chair

 Dan Bigg and I met playing soccer at the National Harm Reduction Conference in Seattle in 2002.
 During graduate school and beyond, Dan became a mentor and dear friend.
 In 2012, faced with a national naloxone shortage, Dan and I approached Hospira (later acquired by Pfizer) to negotiate the original deal on affordable naloxone that led to the creation of the OSNN Buyers Club.
 Over the following decade, Maya and Eliza, two of my harm reduction heroes, kept the dream (and tens of thousands of people) alive.
 In 2021, faced with yet another (affordable) naloxone shortage, Maya and Eliza reached out to me to help with pharma negotiations.
-After tenacious and daring calls with pharmaceutical companies and government officials, we found a willing partner in Hikma to help diversify the supply of naloxone for harm reduction programs.
 As we formalized Remedy Alliance, I took on the role of Board Chair – which is a huge honor and responsibility.

 I am guided by this simple formula for innovation: 1) get bulk naloxone in the hands of harm reduction programs for cheap or free; 2) pay outreach workers; then 3) all us squares (clinicians, government officials, academics) need to get out of the way.